Skip to content

 Tip 3: Invest in a Soundbar.
 While TV picture quality has improved dramatically, built-in TV speakers are often an afterthought.
 A decent soundbar (many good ones are available for under $200) can transform your audio experience, adding depth and clarity that budget TVs simply can’t provide on their own.

-Tip 4: Leverage Streaming Stick Capabilities.
+Tip 4: Use Streaming Stick Capabilities.
 If a TV’s built-in smart platform feels sluggish or lacks a specific app, a dedicated streaming stick like a Roku Streaming Stick, Amazon Fire TV Stick, or Apple TV 4K can offer a snappier interface and access to more content.
 This can extend the useful life of a TV with a less-than-stellar smart OS.

 Tip 5: Understand the Trade-offs.
 No TV under $1000 will be perfect.
 Be realistic about what you can achieve.
 You might get a fantastic picture but average sound, or great gaming features but a less strong smart platform.
 Knowing your priorities helps you accept these trade-offs gracefully.